folio-org/mod-finc-config/README.md

 */finc-select/filters* describes the filter.
 It has a *label* and a *type* which defines if this is a *blacklist* or a *whitelist* filter.
 It also has *filterFiles* which is an array holding information about associated files.
 The property *fileId* of *filerFiles* holds a reference (uuid) to the file which was uploaded before (see */finc-select/files*). *Filename* is the local's filename of the uploaded file.

 */finc-select/files* stores the actual binary file.
 A file is uploaded via HTTP POST to */finc-select/filter-files*, which returns the file's uuid.
 A single file can be downloaded via a HTTP GET */finc-select/filter-files/{id}*.
 Note, that you need to upload the binary file first, to get its id, which can then be used in the definition of a filter document.

+## Harvest EZB holding files

+This module can harvest holding files from the *Elektronische Zeitschriftenbibliothek (EZB)* periodically.

+The harvester will run each night at 1am automatically.
+It fetches the defined EZB credentials and will harvest the holding file for the libraries with defined credentials.
+Thus, to activate harvesting of holding files you need to define credentials for certain libraries.